 July 9th, 2021: Verified purchase

 “I have used both the free and the fee services of SA.
 I believe it is very much worth the $’s and the time spent in reading the articles.
 Not all of them will apply to your investment plan.
-But even the one’s that don’t give you a perspective on other investment opportunities.
-As an investor who’s goal is dividend yield and growth, I have the opportunity to read those authors’ that will provide me with good information.
+But even the ones that don’t give you a perspective on other investment opportunities.
+As an investor whose goal is dividend yield and growth, I have the opportunity to read those authors’ that will provide me with good information.
 Readers’ comments are also useful for new ideas and as a check on an author’s support of an investment.”

 Seeking Alpha a sweeping breadth of information